 Hubble’s server component is embedded into the Cilium agent in order to achieve high performance with low-overhead.
 The gRPC services offered by Hubble server may be consumed locally via a Unix domain socket or, more typically, through Hubble Relay.
 Hubble Relay is a standalone component which is aware of all Hubble instances and offers full cluster visibility by connecting to their respective gRPC APIs.
 This capability is usually referred to as multi-node.
 Hubble Relay’s main goal is to offer a rich API that can be safely exposed and consumed by the Hubble UI and CLI.

 This guide does not cover Hubble in standalone mode, which is deprecated with the release of Cilium v1.8.

 Hubble exposes gRPC services from the Cilium process that allows clients to receive flows and other type of data.

 The Hubble server component implements two gRPC services.
-The Observer service which may optionally be exposed via a TCP socket in addition to a local Unix domain socket and the Peer service, which is only served on a local Unix domain socket.
+The Observer service which may optionally be exposed via a TCP socket in addition to a local Unix domain socket and the Peer service, which is served on both as well as a Kubernetes Service.

 The Observer service is the principal service.
 It provides three RPC endpoints:

 GetNodes endpoints are pretty straightforward (they provides metrics and